La Brea (TV series): Synopsis

 On September 26, 2021, a massive sinkhole opens in the middle of Los Angeles at the site of the La Brea Tar Pits and Wilshire Boulevard, pulling many people, vehicles and buildings, including the Petersen Automotive Museum, into its depths.
 The survivors find themselves trapped in a mysterious and dangerous primeval land where they must band together to survive.
 The show follows the Harris family, consisting of Eve, Gavin, Izzy, and Josh, after they are separated and attempt to reunite, with Gavin having visions of when and where Eve and Josh are.
 The sinkhole and the sudden appearance of Teratornis attract the attention of the United States Department of Homeland Security, who are investigating a similar event in the Mojave Desert.
 As the series progresses, the investigators realize that the sinkholes are a spacetime portal to the same location in 10,000 BC.
 Meanwhile, the survivors search for a way back through the portal before it closes.
-Furthermore, a child from a village needs to go through the portal to get to 1988, because he is Josh and Izzie’s father in the future.
-If they didn’t make him go in the portal, Josh and Izzy would cease to exist.
+Revealed by one of the scientists who created the sinkholes, the survivors must also see to it that a child from a village in 10,000 BC needs to go through a different portal to get to 1988 or one of the survivors would cease to exist as well as his children.

 Season two reveals that the sinkholes were caused by the Lazarus Project, led by Gavin's long-lost father James Mallet and run by people from 2076, who are researching ways to deal with their time's depleted resources and how to master de-extinction.

 The third and final season deals with the aftermath of a time portal's destruction, which brings different things from across time, such as dinosaurs.
 In addition, Gavin and his allies must contend with the Reisander Group, which plans to weaponize time travel.